lucas-martinic/Groq-Unity/README.md

 1. Clone or download this repository
 2. Add your Groq API Key in the relevant script or config field
-3. Run one of the sample scenes to get started
+3. Open the sample scene, enable one of the 5 sample gameobjects, hit play.

 ---